Make-School-Courses/FEW-1.1-Web-Foundations/05-CSS-Layout-with-Flex-Box/README.md

 ## In Class Activity: [Example-2](example-2)

-This example is liek the first but has more than one item.
-Use Flex box on the parent element along with flex box on the children in each card.
+This example is like the first but has more than one item.
+Use FlexBox on the parent element along with FlexBox on the children in each card.

 - Use flex-wrap
-- Use flex-box on more than one element to create more complex layout
+- Use flex-box on more than one element to create a more complex layout

 ## In Class Challenge [Challenge 1](challenge-1)

 You've been hired to work on a new app that gets people to go out for lunch more often.
 It needs a tip calculator.
 Your job is to build the tip calculator.

-The design team has provided a mock up.
+The design team has provided a mock-up.

 ![tip calculator](challenge-1/challenge-1.png)